stevenmwise/stevenmwise.github.io/index.md

 ### Favorite (Mostly Maths) Quotes

+"The divergent series are the invention of the devil, and it is a shame to base on them any demonstration whatsoever." -- Niels Henrik Abel

-"All science is either physics or stamp collecting." --Ernest Rutherford
+"All science is either physics or stamp collecting." -- Ernest Rutherford

-"The currency of approximation is derivatives." -- (I learned of this quote from Ohannes Karakashian.
-I am still working to find the originator.)
+"The currency of approximation is derivatives." -- Author Unknown (I learned of this quote from Ohannes Karakashian.)

 "The Axiom of Choice is obviously true, the well-ordering principle obviously false, and who can tell about Zorn's lemma?" -- Jerry Bona

-"There is nothing more practical than a good theory." -- Ludwig Boltzmann.
+"There is nothing more practical than a good theory." -- Ludwig Boltzmann

-"[D]emocracy is the worst form of Government except for all those other forms that have been tried." -- Winston Churchill
+"Democracy is the worst form of government except for all those other forms that have been tried." -- Winston Churchill

 "No self-respecting architect leaves the scaffolding in place after completing his building." -- Carl Friedrich Gauss